torusJKL/qmk_firmware/keyboards/planck/keymaps/torusjkl/readme.md

 - Added Hyper key
 - Digits, Arrows, Functions and Symbols layer based on pocketkk's Chord left Pick right design
 - the lower and raise layers are removed in favor of the chord and pick layers
+- left shift is ( when tapped, right shift is ) when tapped